Casualty Actuarial Society

 Personal Data That You Voluntarily Provide to Us.
 The CAS only collects personal data you voluntarily submit to us.
 The types of personal data we collect vary based on the programs, services, and products you wish to engage in, but generally include your name, business affiliations, contact information, telephone number, email address, postal address, and credit card information.
 While credit card information is obtained to purchase memberships, services, and products, this information is encrypted and not retained by the CAS or vendors we contract with for processing that information.

-Additionally, when you create a profile on our website or app, we will collect the information that you elect to upload to your profile, such as biography, your education and job history, and company information.
+Additionally, when you create a profile on our website or app, or you use features of our website or app, we will collect the information that you elect to enter, such as biography, webform submissions, survey data, your education and job history, and company information.
 You should carefully consider whether you wish to submit personal data and tailor any content you submit appropriately.

 Information Received From Other Sources.
 We may receive information about you from publicly available third-party databases or services that provide information about business people and companies, and combine this data with information we already have about you.
 This helps us to update, expand, and analyze our records, identify new potential members, and provide products and services that may be of interest to you.